Robert-van-Engelen/lisp/README.md

 ### Memory layout

 Like [tinylisp](https://github.com/Robert-van-Engelen/tinylisp), this Lisp interpreter's memory is a single `cell[N]` array of Lisp expressions `L`.
-The difference is that this interpreter's memory `cell[]` contains a pool of free and used cons pairs to recycle using garabage collection, a heap to store atoms and strings, and a stack:
+The difference is that this interpreter's memory `cell[]` contains a pool of free and used cons pairs to recycle using garbage collection, a heap to store atoms and strings, and a stack:

     /* array of Lisp expressions, shared by the pool, heap and stack */ L cell[N];